kavia-common/clone---data-management-dashboard-data-management-dashboard-144914-144923-147319/mongodb_dashboard_backend/README_llm_costs_diagnostics.md

 - Turn on DEBUG_LLMCOSTS_EXPLAIN=1 in staging.
 - Hit endpoints with and without from/to.
 - Collect headers, meta.debug and logs to see winningPlan, indexes, docs examined.
+- If the main call fails or times out, immediately call GET /api/llm-costs/diagnostics/last to fetch the snapshot for the failed attempt.
 - Apply indexes indicated by winningPlan or adjust filters to match existing indexes.
 - Optionally implement normalizedTimestamp write path and backfill migration for best performance.

 Notes
-- Avoid leaking full explain outputs in production; we log a truncated version and only ship summaries in meta.debug.
+- Avoid leaking full explain outputs in production; we log a truncated/summary version and only ship summaries in meta.debug.
 - For countDocuments(), pipeline count via aggregate + explain is used to capture executionStats uniformly.